Multiple scattering-assisted fluorescence amplification: towards biological applications: Materials and Methods

-A quantitative measurement of clustering in the suspension is obtained by measuring, through DLS, the NPs' hydrodynamic radius, $R_h$, which reflects the size not only of the particle core, but also of any surface structure, as well as of the type and concentration of any ions present in the medium.
-Figure~\ref{Fig1}(c) shows the normalized autocorrelation $g^{(2)}$ curves of a sample constituted by single-sized particles (monodisperse sample) obtained from the intensity fluctuations of a 680-nm-laser due to TiO$_{\rm2}$NP scattering for pH = 2 $\ldots$ 7.
-These fluctuations are random and related to the diffusion coefficient $D_s$, thus to the $R_h$ of the particles undergoing Brownian motion \cite{finsy1994particle}.
-A shift in the drop in the response towards longer time delay $\tau_{DLS}$ reflects a slower motion of the TiO$_{\rm2}$-NPs in solution, i.e., a larger $D_s$. $D_s$ is indirectly measured from the particle intensity correlation curve, whose exponential decay~\cite{berne2000dynamic} can be approximated by the first two cumulants of the measured distribution~\cite{koppel1972analysis} since the large statistics ensures convergence towards a Gaussian.
-Under these conditions, the Siegert relation holds for $g^{(2)}$~\cite{brown1993dynamic}:
+A quantitative measure of the clustering in the suspension is obtained by measuring the hydrodynamic radius of the NPs, $R_h$, by Dynamic Light Scattering (DLS)~ \cite{berne2000dynamic,xu2001particle,iso_2008} (DynaPro Protein instrument, Wyatt Technology).
+This measurement reflects not only the size of the particle core, but also any surface structure, as well as the type and concentration of any ions present in the medium.
+Figure~\ref{Fig1}(c) shows the normalised autocorrelation $g^{(2)}$ curves of a sample consisting of single size particles (monodisperse sample) obtained from the intensity fluctuations of a 680 nm laser due to TiO$_{\rm2}$NP scattering for pH = 2 $\ldots$ 7.
+These fluctuations are random and related to the diffusion coefficient $D_s$, i.e. the $R_h$ of the particles undergoing Brownian motion \cite{finsy1994particle}.
+A shift in the slope of the response towards longer time delays $\tau_{DLS}$ reflects a slower motion of the TiO$_{\rm2}$-NPs in solution, i.e. a larger $D_s$.

-where $B$ is the so-called baseline, $\tau$ is the delay time and $G(\tau)$ is the field correlation function.
-This last function, for homogeneous spherical particles, is:

-where $\Gamma = q^{2}D_s$ is the decay rate, $c(\Gamma)$ the weighed distribution of decay rates for the normalized intensity, $q$ the modulus of a scattering vector determined by the solvent refractive index $n$, the laser wavelength ($\lambda = 680 nm$) and $\theta$ the angle of detection ($\theta = 90^{\circ}$ relative to the direction of the incident beam).
-As the NPs undergo Brownian motion, $R_h$ is directly obtained from $D_s$ using the Stokes-Einstein equation\cite{berne2000dynamic} :